Curtis Joseph

 Curtis Shayne Joseph (né Munro; born April 29, 1967) is a Canadian ice hockey coach and former professional player.
 Nicknamed "Cujo", Joseph was immediately recognizable on the ice for his masks featuring a snarling dog, drawing inspiration from the Stephen King novel Cujo.

 Throughout his NHL career, Joseph played for a number of franchises, rising to prominence during the playoffs with the St. Louis Blues, Edmonton Oilers, and Toronto Maple Leafs.
 He also played for the Detroit Red Wings, Phoenix Coyotes and Calgary Flames.
 He last played for the Maple Leafs during the 2008–09 NHL season.
 He was also a member of Canada's gold medal-winning team at the 2002 Winter Olympics.

-Joseph retired with the most career wins (454) of any goaltender in NHL history who never played on a Stanley Cup-winning team (which has since been surpassed by Roberto Luongo and Henrik Lundqvist), and was also the first goaltender to have 30 or more wins in a regular season for five different teams.
+Joseph retired with the most career wins (454) of any goaltender in NHL history who never played on a Stanley Cup-winning team (which has since been surpassed by Roberto Luongo and Henrik Lundqvist, although they reached the Stanley Cup Finals once, in 2011 and 2014 respectively, where Joseph never did), and was also the first goaltender to have 30 or more wins in a regular season for five different teams.
 He was also the last goaltender to have played in the NHL in the 1980s.